APINetwork/ProtocolSpec/README.md

 4. If You Send BTC From Coinbase You Can't Claim Your XAP If you send the API Network Crowdsale address BTC from a wallet that you do not control the private key for (example Coinbase), then you will not be able to claim the API Coins (XAP) you purchased and the API Network will be unable to generate new ones for you.

+5. Low Liquidity / Ability to Sell These Digital Tokens Will Be Limited If you purchasing token XYZ in order to hold it as "a store of wealth or value" please understand that this project is in its early days of development and that the market for these tokens will be very shallow and thus make it will be harder to buy and sell these tokens without effecting the price on the market.